Importance of Ballet

 Progressing Ballet Technique

 Progressing Ballet Technique is an innovative program developed by Marie Walton-Mahon for students to understand the depth of training muscle memory in achieving their personal best in classical ballet.
 This curriculum was developed by Marie who has been known for her creative teaching skills for over 40 years and has trained many professional dancers and teachers’ worldwide.
 She has experimented with outstanding success the use of muscle memory to improve students understanding of core stability, weight placement and alignment for over 12 years.
-Ms. Erin is certified to teach this course and we are pleased to offer it as follows:
+PBT Classes offered each year will vary depending on schedule.

 Sr. PBT – Grades 6 and up.